WeiShaoD/neuroimage-menu/docs/source/GitHub/GitHub_menu.rst

 So, What is GitHub?

 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
+More importantly, it is GitHub that makes this menu documentation available.

 First thing first